 - Smoked turkey makes great leftovers that last a long time.

 Let’s talk smokers.
 If you have a smoker that you love, you can skip this section.
-We have smoked many different meats on many different smokers.
+We have smoked many different types of meat on many different smokers.
 Automatic pellet grills or smokers, manual smokers, and even regular grills.

 Our favorite smoker is the Traeger electric smoker because (like a slow cooker) there is minimal work required once you set the Traeger.
 This smoker uses pellets rather than wood chips and it automatically feeds the smoker to adjust the temperature.